-The onset of action in PDE-5 drugs is observed within 15 – 50 minutes depending on the drug and individual reaction of the body (thus, Canadian Cialis provides the effect within 15 – 25 minutes, while in Canadian Viagra works 40 – 50 minutes after reception).Therefore, in combination with elimination of ED causes, normalization of normal blood pressure and testosterone a patient may take PDE-5 drugs (in the event of no contraindications) and restore the erectile function even with the first intake.
+The onset of action in PDE-5 drugs is observed within 15 – 50 minutes depending on the drug and individual reaction of the body (thus, Canadian Cialis provides the effect within 15 – 25 minutes, while in Canadian Viagra works within 40 – 50 minutes after reception).Therefore, in combination with elimination of ED causes, normalization of normal blood pressure and testosterone a patient may take PDE-5 drugs (in the event of no contraindications) and restore the erectile function even with the first intake.
 This way or the other, the effectiveness of such drugs as Cialis or Levitra should be evaluated after a 1 – 2 weeks of treatment.
 That’s the second line of treatment, but the borders between the first and the second line are quite blurred, that’s why the tests reveal no crucial changes in the current patient’s condition, the chance a doctor will prescribe one of the mentioned drugs increases heavily.

-A less minor, yet still existing risk, is the infection, which due to purulent lesions of cavernous tissue with the transition to a total fibrosis can also lead to full loss of erection, decrease in size of the penis and no chance for recovery.
+A less minor, yet still existing risk, is an infection, which due to purulent lesions of cavernous tissue with the transition to a total fibrosis can also lead to full loss of erection, decrease in size of the penis and no chance for recovery.
 In this regard using PDE-5 inhibitors is a way more reasonable solution – the drugs enhance naturally caused erection and do not provide a stimulating effect.
-Moreover, this approach is way more cheaper – now with the emergence of such platforms as Canadian Pharmacy, gathering hundreds of sellers under one roof, you can always buy quality medications without putting your health in jeopardy and saving hundreds of dollars in the long run.
+Moreover, this approach is way cheaper – now with the emergence of such platforms as Canadian Pharmacy, gathering hundreds of sellers under one roof, you can always buy quality medications without putting your health in jeopardy, and saving hundreds of dollars in the long run.

 Finally, if a diet, testosterone therapy, metabolism normalization and other measures produce zero results, penile prosthesis can be considered – the last option and the 3rd line of treatment.

-Of course, different patients require different approaches and sometimes to make a proper decision consultations of various specialists are required.
+Of course, different patients require a different approach, and sometimes to make a proper decision consultations of various specialists are required.
 The fact is that statistically 25+ years old males are likely to have physiological problems in the event of ED symptoms manifestations.
 Indeed, it is considered that the most widely spread erectile dysfunction type is a mixed one (when physiological and psychological factors are combined).
-Nevertheless, in such cases psychological impact emerges taking on the background of physiological problems; while purely psychological issues are more likely to manifest in case of serious mental diseases or in early age, when the first sexual experiences are associated with stress and excessive nervousness.
+Nevertheless, in such cases psychological impact emerges against the background of physiological problems; while purely psychological issues are more likely to manifest in case of serious mental diseases or in early age, when the first sexual experiences are associated with stress and excessive nervousness.